opnfv/dovetail/docs/testing/developer/testcaserequirements/index.rst

   - Fault/Error test case descriptions
   - Post conditions where the system state may be left changed after completion

-New test case proposals should complete a CVP test case worksheet to ensure that all of these considerations are met before the test case is approved for inclusion in the CVP test suite.
+New test case proposals should complete a OVP test case worksheet to ensure that all of these considerations are met before the test case is approved for inclusion in the OVP test suite.

 Dovetail Test Suite Naming Convention